T+ Testosterone Booster

 Go to a local lab.
 After you pay for your blood test, you’ll get an email from the website with your order information.
 You’ll also be told which lab you need to visit in your area to have the test done.
 Both Health Testing Centers and Request a Test sent me to LabCorp.
 If you’ve ever applied for a job that requires a drug test, you’ve probably been to LabCorp yourself, as they are a national company.

 Get blood drawn.
-A nice nurse will draw some blood samples.
+A lab technician will draw some blood samples.
 The whole process takes less than 2 minutes.
 It’s best to get your blood drawn first thing in the morning, as T levels are at their highest in the morning and steadily decline throughout the day.

 Get your results.
 Two or three days later, you’ll get an email from the lab with your results.